Frederick Townsend Ward

-Frederick Townsend Ward (華爾; November 29, 1831 – September 22, 1862) was an American sailor and soldier of fortune known for his military service in Imperial China during the Taiping Rebellion.
+Frederick Townsend Ward (華爾; November 29, 1831 – September 22, 1862) was an American sailor and mercenary known for his military service in Imperial China during the Taiping Rebellion.
+He commanded the Ever Victorious Army, a joint Sino-foreign force, against the Taiping rebels.
+He remained in command of the Ever Victorious Army until his death in battle in 1862, after which leadership was taken over by Henry Andres Burgevine.

 Early life and education

 Ward was born in Salem, Massachusetts on November 29, 1831.
 Ward was rebellious in his youth, so his father removed Ward from school in 1847 and found him a position as second mate on the Hamilton, a clipper ship commanded by a family friend.
 Another version is that Ward demanded to leave school.

 Life at sea proved difficult.
-Ward was given authority over many "old salts."
+Ward was given authority over many "old salts".
 He was thrown overboard after complaints that he gave too many orders for a youth.
-Captain William Allen recalled that Ward possessed traits of "reckless daring," but was on the whole a valuable officer.
+Captain William Allen recalled that Ward possessed traits of "reckless daring", but was on the whole a valuable officer.

 On the Hamilton, Ward sailed from New York to Hong Kong in 1847, but probably saw little beyond the port city because the Qing dynasty forbade foreigners from venturing inland (Hong Kong Island had become a British Crown Colony in 1842, at the end of the First Opium War).

-In 1849 Ward enrolled at the American Literary, Scientific and Military Academy, now Norwich University, in Vermont, where the curriculum included military tactics, strategy, drill, and ceremonies.
-He attended for only a few months, before he left school and never returned.
+In 1849, Ward enrolled at the American Literary, Scientific and Military Academy, now Norwich University in Vermont from 1846 to 1848, where the curriculum included military tactics, strategy, drill, and ceremonies.
 In 1850 he shipped out as first mate of the clipper ship Russell Clover.
 His father was the captain.